Defibrillation threshold: Automated external defibrillators

-Defibrillation threshold indicates the minimum amount of energy needed to return normal rhythm to a heart that is beating in a cardiac dysrhythmia.
-Typical examples are the minimum amount of energy, expressed in joules, delivered by external defibrillator paddles or pads, required to break atrial fibrillation and restore normal sinus rhythm.
-Other common scenarios are restoring normal rhythm from atrial flutter, ventricular tachycardia or ventricular fibrillation.
-The defibrillation threshold ranking in these settings, from lowest to highest, would be, in order, ventricular tachycardia, atrial flutter, atrial fibrillation, ventricular fibrillation.
-The highest amount of energy that an external defibrillator can deliver at the present time is 360 joules biphasic.
 In clinical practice, the real threshold can be approximated but not exactly established, since the defibrillating shock can be delivered only once.
 Aside from that, energy isn't directly related to stimulus strength and efficiency, which is primarily determined by the delivered charge over time in mC and not power over time or energy, which are still used due to historical reasons.
 Charge based thresholds are more realistic parameters for shock efficacy.
 Usual values delivered by biphasic defibrillators lay between 50 and 300 mC.

-The amount of charge needed is influenced by certain medications, in particular sotalol, tend to lower such threshold, while others, such as amiodarone, may increase it.
+The amount of charge needed is influenced by certain medications, in particular sotalol, tend to lower such threshold, while others, such as Amiodarone, may increase it.